millejoh/emacs-ipython-notebook/doc/source/index.rst

 .. el:package:: ein

 The `Emacs IPython Notebook (EIN)`_ package provides a `Jupyter Notebook`_ client and integrated REPL (like SLIME_) in Emacs.
-EIN improves notebook editing by allowing you to use Emacs, it also expose IPython features such as code evaluation, object inspection and code completion.
+EIN improves notebook editing by allowing you to use Emacs.
+It also expose IPython features such as code evaluation, object inspection and code completion.
 These features can be accessed anywhere in Emacs and improve Python code editing and reading in general in Emacs.